Want to learn how to use Google Analytics with your Google Ads account?

 In addition, the number of pages your site visitors view while on your site will tell you if visitors are engaged with your content or not.
 The more pages viewed, the more engaged your visitors are.

-Take this information and make changes to your AdWords campaigns to reduce your bounce rate and boost user engagement.
+Take this information and make changes to your Google Ads campaigns to reduce your bounce rate and boost user engagement.

 The Conversions section shows you how your ad campaigns are converting once someone clicks on an ad and enters your site.

-Here you’ll see how many eCommerce transactions resulted from someone who clicked on your AdWords ad, the amount of transactions that were finalized on your site, and the revenue generated by site visitors who got to your website by clicking on one of your ads.
+Here you’ll see how many eCommerce transactions resulted from someone who clicked on your ads, the number of transactions that were finalized on your site, and the revenue generated by site visitors who got to your website by clicking on one of your ads.

 Check out our helpful tutorial on creating goals in Google Analytics so you can track specific interactions on your website once someone clicks on your ad.